Work–Feedback Loop

 7.2 Frequency differences

-The timing of these loops varies.
+The cadence of these loops differs.

 7.3 Alignment